mmarcus006/merge2md/README.md

 - **Natural sorting**: Files are processed in natural order (e.g., file1, file2, file10)
 - **Flexible output**: Export as Markdown (.md) or PDF (.pdf)
 - **Customizable**: Configure OCR languages, DPI settings, and more
+- **macOS notifications**: Get a popup notification when conversion completes with a button to open the file in Finder
+- **Smart defaults**: Output files automatically save to your Downloads folder if no path is specified

 ## Supported File Formats